ISTE-VIT/Sixth-Sense/Colour Recognition and Masking/README.md

 ranges and the pixels outside the ranges will become black due to bitwise operations.
-Now we will be showing the obtained pixels in a new window called res by applying the mask which we defined earlier.
+Now we will be showing the obtained pixels in a new window called res by applying the mask which we defined earlier!

 <p align="center">
 <img src="https://github.com/ISTE-VIT/Sixth-Sense/blob/main/resources/masking1.png">